Will Arsenal win the 2025–26 English Premier League?

 Q: How does this market resolve if Arsenal are mathematically eliminated from the title race?

-A: If it becomes mathematically impossible for Arsenal to win the 2025-26 Premier League at any point during the season, the market resolves to "No" immediately - there is no need to wait until the final whistle of the last matchday.
+A: If Arsenal can no longer mathematically win the 2025-26 Premier League at any point during the season, the market resolves immediately to "No" - there is no need to wait until the final whistle of the last matchday.

-Q: What happens to the market if the Premier League season is cancelled or left unfinished?
+Q: What happens if the Premier League season is cancelled or left unfinished?

-A: If the 2025-26 Premier League season is cancelled or not completed by October 1, 2026, the market resolves to "Other" rather than "Yes" or "No", which is a separate outcome distinct from either a win or a loss for Arsenal.
+A: If the 2025-26 Premier League season is cancelled or fails to reach a conclusion by October 1, 2026, the market resolves to "Other" rather than "Yes" or "No", meaning neither outcome is settled in the traditional sense.

-A: The primary source for resolving this market is official information from the English Premier League itself.
-If needed, a consensus of credible reporting outlets may also be used to confirm the final outcome.
+A: The primary source is official information from the English Premier League itself.
+If official channels are unclear or slow to confirm, a consensus of credible sports reporting may also be used to determine the final outcome.

 What traders are saying